nandu90/nekRS-LS/README.md

 provides an early preview of the next upcoming release (do not use in a production environment).

 #
-To build and install the code run:
+If you're on an HPC system, ensure you log in to a compute node.
+Then, check if there's an `nrsqsub` script in the `bin` directory for your machine.
+If found, load the same modules.
+Then, just run:

 ```sh
 CC=mpicc CXX=mpic++ FC=mpif77 ./build.sh [-DCMAKE_INSTALL_PREFIX=$HOME/.local/nekrs] [<options>]
 ```
-Please remove the previous build and installation directory in case of an update.
+Adjust the compilers as necessary.
+Make sure to remove the previous build and installation directory if updating.

 ## Setting the Enviroment